shubhratiwary134/Market-Seasonality-Explorer/README.md

   Server State Management: All API interactions are handled by TanStack Query.
 This separates the concern of managing asynchronous server data from our client-side UI state, resulting in less code and more robust features like caching and background updates.

   File Structure: The src directory is organized by feature/responsibility (api, components, features, utils, types) to make the codebase easy to navigate and maintain.

+  Public API: The application uses the Binance Klines API.
+To maintain clean separation of concerns, the API fetching logic is organized within a dedicated api/ directory.